NEHA-529/smart-qr-attendance/README.md

 ## 🛠 Setup Instructions

-1. Download or clone the repository:2.
-Open `index.html` in any modern browser (like Chrome).
+1. Download or clone the repository

+2. Open `index.html` in any modern browser (like Chrome).

 3. Allow **camera permission** for scanning QR codes.